AshampooSystems/boden/doc_input/collection.md

 |                                                                       | Returns a [finder.md](finder object) with the results.
 -----------------------------------------------------------------------
 | `template<class MatchFuncType>`                                           | Searches for all elements for which the specified match function returns true.
-| `FuncFinder<MatchFuncType> findAllCustom( MatchFuncType matchFunction )`  | The match function can be any function that takes an Element reference as its parameter
+| `FuncFinder<MatchFuncType> findAllCustom( MatchFuncType matchFunction )`  | The match function can be any function that takes an iterator as its parameter
 |                                                                           | and returns either true or false.
 |                                                                           | findAllCustom returns a [finder.md](finder object) with the results.
 -----------------------------------------------------------------------